Sedowan/power-aware-miner-homeassistant/README.md

 - A **long-lived access token** is created in Home Assistant and entered into HASS.Agent
 - MQTT uses existing `mosquitto` broker credentials
-- **All commands and sensors run with "Run as low integrity" enabled**
+- Ensure all commands and sensors run with **"Run as low integrity"** enabled

 ### Commands Setup (from `commands.json`)